braddillman/fashion/README.md

 		}
 	}

+Now make that into a generated file:

+	$ fashion nab HelloWorld.java

 This creates a template `fashion/template/HelloWorld.java` and a transform `HelloWorld.py`.
 The new template is identical to the generation target `HelloWorld.java`, just waiting for template placeholders to be added.
 Now we can modify the transform and template to finish our generation work.

 Modify the template to look like: